Professor Mazzoleni, Chairperson

 The B.S. major in business economics complements the students’ economics training with an introduction to the functional areas of business studies.
 This degree program is particularly suited to the need of students of economics who intend to seek employment in business organizations.

 The B.A. major in mathematical economics and the B.S. major in mathematical business economics offer a substantially more rigorous training in mathematics and quantitative methods than the corresponding B.A. major in economics and B.S. major in business economics.
 These programs aim to address the needs of mathematically oriented students who intend to pursue graduate studies in economics or work for businesses and other organizations seeking to employ young economists with a solid foundation in quantitative analysis.

 Students should develop a program of study in consultation with an adviser in the Department of Economics as early as possible in their undergraduate program.
 Seeking early and continuous advisement is particularly important for the major in mathematical economics, business economics, and mathematical business economics, because of the large number of semester hours of required courses.
 Students who elect a major in business economics or mathematical business economics, and who wish to specialize in a specific area of business (accounting, finance, information technology and quantitative methods, international business, management, and marketing) are recommended to plan early, and select their elective courses in economics and business under faculty advisement.

 All majors in each of the four degree programs are required to take a comprehensive examination administered by the department in their senior year.

 Among the required courses in the four degree programs, ECO 184 is designated as a course that will promote the students’ development of competency in oral communication in the field of economics.

 Course levels are classified as:

-Intermediate: ECO 080 and all 100-level courses not on advanced level.
+Intermediate: all 100-level courses not on advanced level.
 Courses assume at least one prior semester of economics.